 To be clear and concise, here is a list of what is new in the FR645.
-I want to emphasize that not all are new "per se", simply that the model I compare it with is the 630 and there are things that were not available before.
-In fact, except for the music playback (in the Music model), there is nothing that we have not seen in other Garmin watches
+I want to emphasize that not all of them are new "per se", simply that the model with which I compare is with the 630 and there are things that were not available before.
+In fact, except for music playback (in the Music model), there is nothing that we have not seen in other Garmin watches.

 - Logically, the 645 Music can play music independently.
 It is the first model of the brand to allow this, being able to store up to 800 songs (or 4GB, in other words) in memory.
 The music is stored directly on the watch and will be played through Bluetooth headsets connected to the watch, without carrying any other device with you.
 You can also synchronize music from cloud services.
 At the moment it is only available iHeartRadio Plus and Deezer.

 - Compatible with Garmin Pay, wireless payments through NFC.
 Garmin Vivoactive 3 It is logical to think that we would see it in each and every one of the firm's new models, but as I indicated in the test of the Vivoactive 3, at the moment there are no banks with which to use it in Spain.